 A damaged effigy of a priest of c1450, given to this series, is thought to come from Bayham Abbey but is now at the Kent County Record Office, Maidstone (see M Norris; The Analysis of Style in Monumental Brasses, in J Bertram (ed) 1996 p118).
-It is significantly later than the other examples of this series found in Sussex and only just predates its assumed final date.
+The dating is significantly later than the other examples of this series found in Sussex and only just predates its assumed final date.

 This flourished from c1475 until after 1530 and some of its earlier female effigies, wearing butterfly-headdresses, are noteworthy.
 Figures are frequently shown in three-quarters profile, which indicates a more confident technique of engraving.
 One type associated with the series that was popular in the pre-Reformation C16 but then disappeared for theological reasons, has kneeling figures adoring the Resurrection or the Holy Trinity – one remains at Clapham (1526 or earlier).
-There are similar stone monuments (see above).
+There are similar monuments in stone (see above).
 Links with the later work of Series B and with ‘sub-group B’ lead Emmerson to suggest (9 p147) that Series F was their successor.
 Examples in Sussex are:

 Clapham, 1526, but possibly earlier

-By the late C15 the decline in the quality of most effigies is evident, though Series F kept a higher standard than Series G, which emerged about 1500.
+By the late C15 the decline in the quality of most effigies is evident, though Series F maintained a higher standard than Series G, which emerged about 1500.
 This followed soon after the enfranchising in 1486 of a guild of marblers in the City with the task of maintaining quality and the power to reject sub-standard work.
 Series G lasted until c1590 and during its lifetime changes in its iconography are apparent, following the new theological thinking brought about by the Reformation, as a result of which overtly religious imagery such as Christ or the Holy Trinity was forbidden.
 Examples of the series are found at Slaugham (1503), East Grinstead (1505) and Burton (c1553-58).
-It has been less studied than the earlier technically and artistically superior series and close examination of further C16 brasses, of which there are many in the county, would almost certainly add to this series.
+It has been less studied than the earlier series which were technically and artistically superior and close examination of further C16 brasses, of which there are many in the county, would almost certainly add to this series.
 Ironically, in view of the shortcomings in quality of workmanship, shortly before the end of the series, the separate guild of marblers was merged in 1584 with the masons, with whom they had close links.
 However, the researches of John Page-Phillips have shown that changes had started earlier.
-In the mid-C16 workshops became less significant and were to a considerable degree replaced by more fluid groups of engravers, who co-operated to the extent of sharing designs.
+In the mid-C16 workshops became less fixed and were to a considerable degree replaced by more fluid groups of engravers, who co-operated to the extent of sharing designs.
 Two instances of such groupings were: